filakhtov/gentoo-use-docs/sys-boot/plymouth.md

 Pass the `--enable-static` and `--disable-shared` options to the configure script (or vice versa when the flag is disabled).
 Build and install only a static version of the plymouth libraries.

 This flag should only ever be enabled if there is an explicit need for the static libraries.

+### udev
+Pass the `--with-udev` option to the configure script.
+Integrate with Udev device manager in order to enumerate and discover available DRM devices to show animation on.

+It is recommended to enable this flag.